 Epinephrine for Anaphylaxis

-Alternate routes of administration of Adrenalin by sublingual route 40 mgs appears promising, do you recommend for routine use in our patients?
+In the recent times, anaphylaxis frequency is increasing and management is difficult and epinephrine auto-injectors are not available in some countries, while adrenaline injection self-administration is difficult.
+What are some alternate routes of administration of adrenaline by sublingual route; 40 mgs appears promising, do you recommend for routine use in our patients?
 Please let us know its efficacy in the management of anaphylaxis.

 Note: Please read disclaimer.
 Ask the Expert is for licensed physicians only.